 With the increasing complexity of today's software and the proliferation of computer viruses, spyware and malware, computer crashes are not an uncommon occurrence.
-When a 20 user's computer suffers a catastrophic crash, the computer may not restart properly or the user may discover that his hard drive has been damaged or erased.
+When a user's computer suffers a catastrophic crash, the computer may not restart properly or the user may discover that his hard drive has been damaged or erased.
 Such permanent damage to a user's files is particularly common where virus or malicious software is involved.
-When such damage occurs the data on 25 the user's computer will be lost, unless the user has previously saved the files on other storage media other than the local computer's hard drive.
+When such damage occurs the data on the user's computer will be lost, unless the user has previously saved the files on other storage media other than the local computer's hard drive.

 Data can also be lost due to physical damage of the computer or computer data storage device.
-Portable computers, 30 including notebook computers, hand held computes such as personal data assistants ("PDA") and mobile telephones are particularly vulnerable to physical damage as well as theft.
+Portable computers, including notebook computers, hand held computes such as personal data assistants ("PDA") and mobile telephones are particularly vulnerable to physical damage as well as theft.
 Often loss of the data is more significant than the loss or damage to the hardware.
-Accordingly, data backup is impor- 35 exceeded by each of the embodiments of the data backup tant.
+Accordingly, data 40 backup is important.

 Conventional file backup systems typically involve hardware and software that copy all files on a computer.
-The entire drive-including large programs, hidden files, and other extraneous data-is typically copied, compressed and then 40 either stored on local storage media, such as an attached disk or a special partition of the user's computer hard drive.
-This process is time-consuming and typically must be done when the user is not already using the computer as the conventional backup process will be interrupted when the backup system 45 attempts to copy a system file that is in use.
+The entire drive-including large programs, hidden files, and other extraneous data-is typically copied, compressed and 45 then either stored on local storage media, such as an attached disk or a special partition of the user's computer hard drive.
+This process is time-consuming and typically must be done when the user is not already using the computer as the conventional backup process will be interrupted when the 50 backup system attempts to copy a system file that is in use.
 Further, restoring a computer from a back-up is a tedious and lengthy process.
 The difficulty of this process is especially problematic if the user needs immediate access to data that was only saved on his damaged computer.

 Another common problem is missed obligations, such as driver license renewal, license plate sticker renewal, annual payments and birthdays, just to name a few.
-Today it is the individual's responsibility to keep up with the many obligations, regardless of notifications by government agencies or 55 the like.
+Today it is the individual's responsibility to keep up with the many obligations, regardless of notifications by government agencies or the like.
 Even if a notice, e.g. license renewal, does not reach the individual, he/she is still held responsible.
 Appointment books in both manual and computerized from are commonly used to calendar dates, but these systems are not entirely satisfactory.
-Furthermore, if a computer-based calendar is 60 used, and the computer is damaged or crashes, appointments and other dates are lost.
+Furthermore, if a computer-based 65 calendar is used, and the computer is damaged or crashes, appointments and other dates are lost.